Tontan-Hak/Tontan-Hak/README.md

 - 👯 I’m looking for collaboration.
 - 💬 Ask me about Math or any tech-related stuff.
 - 📫 How to reach me: **tontanhak97@gmail.com**
 - ⚡ Fun fact: When I finished high school, I want to be a Civil Engineer.
-I have a bachelor's degree in mathematics and become a teacher and now aspire to be a Software Engineering.
+I have a bachelor's degree in mathematics and become a teacher and now aspire to be a Computer Science.

 **My Journey of education and experiences**
 - 🏫 Currently, I am employed in the role of a Mathematics Facilitator at [E2stem education, Cambodia](https://e2stem.org.kh/)(2020 - now).